ropensci/USAboundaries/README.md

 ## Overview

-Note: Due to U.S. Government Shutdown, state boundaries are unable to be updated.
+Note: Due to U.S. Government Shutdown, state boundaries were unable to be updated.

 This R package includes contemporary state, county, and Congressional